libyui/libyui-old/README.md

 [![Build Status](https://travis-ci.org/libyui/libyui.svg?branch=master)](https://travis-ci.org/libyui/libyui)

-Libyui is a widget abstraction library providing Qt, GTK and Ncurses frontends.
+Libyui is a widget abstraction library providing Qt, GTK and ncurses frontends.
 Originally it was developed for [YaST](https://yast.github.io/) but it can be used in any independent project.